c6fc/spellcraft/README.md

 Commands:
-  spellcraft generate <filename>                Generates files from a configuration spellcraft importModule <npmPackage> [name]   Configures the current project to use a SpellCraft module spellcraft aws-identity                       Display the AWS IAM identity of the SpellCraft context spellcraft aws-exportcredentials              Export the current credentials as environment variables
+  spellcraft generate <filename>                Generates files from a configuration spellcraft importModule <npmPackage> [name]   Configures the current project to use a SpellCraft module spellcraft aws-identity                       Display the AWS IAM identity of the SpellCraft context	# Added by a module spellcraft aws-exportcredentials              Export the current credentials as environment variables	# Added by a module
 ```

 ## Programmatic Usage (API)